Michelin chef in Brittany champions sustainable seafood

 BEARDSLEY: The free-spirited 37-year-old has just earned his third Michelin star.
 That's great, he says, but what really compels him is this bay with its vast tides.

-H ROELLINGER: And what is the tide?
+H ROELLINGER: To grow up by the sea and it's always a relation with the sea and with the tide.
+And what is the tide?
 It's a relation with the moon and the sun.
-Here, we don't cook the same thing when you are in big tide or in low tide.
+So here we don't cook the same thing when you are in big tide or in low tide.

 BEARDSLEY: Because, he says, the fish and shellfish are different at high and low tide.
 Roellinger's father opened Le Coquillage and earned its first Michelin star.
 As a boy, he says he had no desire to follow in his father's footsteps.
 He joined the Merchant Marine as a ship captain, but sailing around the world led him back home.

 H ROELLINGER: When you are out on the sea, you understand that the Earth, it's mostly liquid.
-When you are a chef, you can try to protect this.
+It's a liquid planet, but sometimes you forget this.
+And when you are a chef, and you can buy a cuisine, you can try to protect this element.

 BEARDSLEY: France is one of the EU's biggest consumers of seafood, with much of it eaten in restaurants.
 That gives chefs like Roellinger a lot of power over what's served and caught.
 Down in the kitchen, final preparations for lunch are underway.